trustlines-protocol/clientlib/docs/guides.md

 ### Create instance of type `identity`

-A user of type `identity` is able makes use of meta-transactions.
+A user of type `identity` is makes use of meta-transactions.
-Therefore the addresses of the deployed [identity factory]() and [implementation]() contracts have be set.
+Therefore the addresses of the deployed [identity factory]() and [implementation]() contracts have to be set.
 An additional step of deploying the identity contract of the newly created user is also necessary.

 ```javascript